 UNDERSTANDING YOUR OPTIONS

-Vegetated roofs offer mutiple system types
+Vegetated roofs offer multiple system types

 There are many types of vegetated systems available in today’s market.
 To determine which system will work best for your vegetated roof project, you need to understand the different components of each.
 Are you looking to create additional green and living space for tenants in an apartment building or to simply meet stormwater management requirements in your city?
 There are several factors to take into account that can lead you to determine which system you need to install.